Preconciliar rites after the Second Vatican Council: Divine Office

 In his 2007 letter Summorum Pontificum, Pope Benedict XVI permitted priests to fulfill their canonical obligation of prayer (their "divine office") using the preconciliar Roman Breviary instead of the postconciliar Liturgy of the Hours.

 Sacraments

 Pope Benedict XVI in Summorum Pontificum also authorized the celebration of other sacraments according to the preconciliar rites.
-In 2021, the Congregation for Divine Worship and the Discipline of the Sacraments promulgated a responsa ad dubia, in light of Traditionis custodes, answering questions about the new restrictions on this practice.
+In 2021, the Congregation for Divine Worship and the Discipline of the Sacraments promulgated a responsa ad dubia, in light of Traditionis custodes, In it, it placed restrictions on use of the Rituale Romanum and a total ban on use of the Pontificale Romanum.
+However in February 2022, Pope Francis confirmed that the Priestly Fraternity of Saint Peter were exempt from these restrictions.

 Current use within the Catholic Church

 Dioceses

 The number of preconciliar Roman Rite Masses celebrated by diocesan clergy grew significantly after the release of Summorum Pontificum.
 Many bishops, however, curtailed diocesan preconciliar Masses after the promulgation of Traditionis custodes.

 Personal apostolic administration

 A unique jurisdiction is the Personal Apostolic Administration of Saint John Mary Vianney, a canonical structure erected by Pope John Paul II in 2002, geographically coterminous with the Diocese of Campos in Brazil, and dedicated to exclusively ministering in the preconciliar Roman Rite.